Uncovering Social Network Activity Using Joint User and Topic Interaction: Learning a MIC model

 \section{Learning a MIC model}

 \MIC proposes the addition of $\Nc^2$ parameters to capture pairwise cascade interactions (see \Sec{sec:model-def}).
-Here, our intention is show that those parameters can be efficiently learned by a comprehensive Maximum Likelihood Estimation (MLE) approach, which at the same time is not complex.
+Here, our intention is show that those parameters can be efficiently learned by a comprehensive and not complex Maximum Likelihood Estimation (MLE) approach.
 Moreover, when the likelihood can be factorized into a product of user likelihoods, then thanks to the partial log-likelihood formulas, these optimization sub-problems can be solved in parallel.
-Although developing a highly competitive optimization scheme is not in the scope of this paper, in the literature there are works dedicated to parameter inference for Hawkes processes, which use methods such as kernel decomposition \cite{zhouLearningTriggeringKernels2013,lemonnierMultivariateHawkesProcesses2017,isikFlexibleTriggeringKernels2022} or Bayesian approaches \cite{zhangEfficientNonparametricBayesian2022,nayakSmartInformationSpreading2019}.
+Although not in the scope of this paper, there is literature dedicated to parameter inference by developing a highly competitive optimization for Hawkes processes, which use methods such as kernel decomposition \cite{zhouLearningTriggeringKernels2013,lemonnierMultivariateHawkesProcesses2017,isikFlexibleTriggeringKernels2022} or Bayesian approaches \cite{zhangEfficientNonparametricBayesian2022,nayakSmartInformationSpreading2019}.